ahmedfgad/FederatedLearning/README.md

 # Federated Learning Demo in Python using Socket Programming

 This is a demo project for applying the concepts of federated learning (FL) in Python using socket programming by building and training machine learning (ML) models using FL.
-The ML model is created using [PyGAD](https://pygad.readthedocs.io) which trains ML models using the genetic algorithm (GA).
+The ML model is trained using [PyGAD](https://pygad.readthedocs.io) which trains ML models using the genetic algorithm (GA).
 The problem used to demonstrate how things work is XOR.

 The project builds GUI for the server and the client using [Kivy](https://kivy.org).
 This has a number of benefits.